 Epic Games is taking over the world

-This investment is about to start.
-We have completed collecting funds from investors and are finalizing the transaction.
-Check out our current offerings in the «Invest Now» section!
+This investment has already started.
+Check out our current offerings in the “Invest Now” section!

 Epic Games becomes a core of Web 3.0.
 Its Unreal Engine, a real-time 3D creation tool, is essential for building digital products of the future – from an entire metaverse to Netflix shows and Zaha Hadid’s visualizations.